Samantha Fox: Personal life

 In 2003, Fox came out as a lesbian and confirmed that she was in a relationship with her then-manager Myra Stratton.
 Fox later said she had realised she was gay in her mid-20s but had been reluctant to come out because, having dealt with stalkers, she feared the reactions of some fans.
 Stratton died from cancer in 2015, aged 60.
 The following year, Fox began dating her Norwegian tour manager Linda Birgitte Olsen.
 They became engaged on Valentine's Day in 2020, after Olsen proposed, but postponed their wedding due to COVID-19 restrictions.
 They married on 18 June 2022 in a Eurovision-themed ceremony at King's Oak Hotel in Epping Forest, Essex.

 In March 2023, Fox's younger sister Vanessa died at age 50, nine days after suffering a heart attack.

-In December 2023, police officers arrested Fox at Heathrow Airport after her conduct prevented the departure of an evening British Airways flight to Hamburg.
+In December 2023, police officers arrested Fox at Heathrow Airport after her conduct prevented the departure of a British Airways flight.
 At Uxbridge Magistrates' Court in April 2024, she pleaded guilty to charges of drunk and disorderly conduct on a plane and to threatening and abusive behaviour towards a police officer.
-She denied assaulting her wife on the plane, and prosecutors dropped the assault charge after changes in evidence.
+She denied assaulting her wife during the incident, and prosecutors dropped the assault charge after changes in evidence.
 In September 2024, she was sentenced to a 12-month community order, including a £1,000 fine and up to 25 rehabilitation activity requirement days.
 She was also ordered to pay £1,718.09 in compensation to British Airways, £100 to the police officer she had threatened, £85 in costs, and a £114 victim surcharge.